31 Days Is How Many Weeks

 • Fitness & Habit Tracking: Many fitness challenges are 30 or 31 days long (e.g., "30-day yoga challenge").
 Participants often track progress by week.
 Understanding that a 31-day challenge spans five calendar weeks (even though it's only 4 full weeks plus 3 days) is crucial for mental pacing and avoiding burnout in that final, extended week.

 • Pregnancy & Medical Timelines: A full-term pregnancy is approximately 280 days, or 40 weeks.
-That said, months are counted differently.
+Still, months are counted differently.
 The first trimester is often described as "up to 13 weeks."
 If someone says "I'm 31 weeks pregnant," converting that to days (31 x 7 = 217 days) helps understand the precise developmental stage, which is often tracked in days for medical accuracy in early and late pregnancy.

 • Subscription & Billing Cycles: A monthly subscription billed on the 1st of a 31-day month will have its next billing date on the 1st of the next month.
 This cycle spans 31 days, which is 4 weeks and 3 days.
 This explains why a "monthly" service doesn't always equate to exactly 4 weeks of service, a point of occasional customer confusion.